 Rationale for offering the existing Internship option to students who pursue the “Disability Studies” track/concentration under the Master of Arts in “Humanities - Interdisciplinary” degree program

 An “internship” was formally approved in 2004 by the State Education Department as a capstone option under UB’s M.A. in “Humanities – Interdisciplinary” degree program.
 Internships provide students with meaningful professional experience working in their chosen fields, and the opportunity to integrate academic coursework with practical applications.
-Experience in a hands-on training program provides students valuable insight into their future profession and the realities that surround the ever-changing needs of the job market.
+Experience in a hands-on training program provides students with valuable insight into their future profession and the realities that surround the ever-changing needs of the job market.
 Also, internships provide access to facilities, organizational activities, and resources that offer a valuable complement to the regular course offerings.

 Students in UB’s Master of Arts in the Humanities-Interdisciplinary programs can currently choose to complete a research paper/project, or a thesis, or an internship in partial fulfillment of their degree programs.
 Students who complete the “Disability Studies” concentration will only have the option to complete either an internship or a research paper/project.
 The internship option will allow students to integrate their course work and research with professional experience.
-Those planning to select this option must contact the Director of the Center for Disability Studies, in his or her capacity director of the Master of Arts in Humanities-Interdisciplinary (Disability Concentration) degree program for approval before registering.
+Those planning to select this option must contact the Director of the Center for Disability Studies, in his or her capacity as director of the Master of Arts in the Humanities-Interdisciplinary (Disability Concentration) degree program for approval before registering.